-To "tip the scale" toward buy-in and investment in managing the people side of change, the benefits of change management must outweigh these cost components.
+To tip the scale toward buy-in and investment in managing the people side of change, the benefits of change management must outweigh these cost components.

-These three factors are unique for your particular change but universal in terms of impacting project ROI.
+These three factors are unique to your particular change but universal in terms of impacting project ROI.
 Unfortunately, many project teams make implicit assumptions about or fail to consider the people side of their change.
 For example, a team supporting a large IT implementation that gives users new interfaces might implicitly and erroneously assume that all users (100% ultimate utilization) will begin expertly using the system (extremely high proficiency) the day that the system goes live (instantaneous speed of adoption).

 The three people-side ROI factors can help you:

 We incur significant and quantifiable costs when changes are poorly managed, at both the project and the organizational levels.
-In addition to the extra costs of fixing the people-side issues that creep up if we ignore change management up front, the organization also fails to derive the value it needs from the project in the first place.
-Change management is an effective cost avoidance technique we can apply on our projects.
+In addition to the extra costs of fixing the people-side issues that creep up if we ignore change management up front, the organization fails to derive the value it needs from the project in the first place.
+Change management is an effective cost-avoidance technique we can apply on our projects.

 Additionally, the organization loses the investment made in the project when the project does not deliver results.

 When change management is applied effectively, these costs can be avoided or minimized.
-Some of the costs are difficult to quantify, such as declines in morale, but some costs are concrete and easily quantified.
+Some of the costs are difficult to quantify, such as declines in morale, but other costs are concrete and easily quantified.

-Another perspective, similar to the cost avoidance perspective, is to outline the potential risks to the project and the organization associated with the people side of change.
+Another perspective, similar to the cost-avoidance perspective, is to outline the potential risks to the project and the organization associated with the people side of change.
 Risk management on projects is a well-developed discipline.

 For these objectives, you can ask the follow-up question, "What percentage of these benefits result from people doing their jobs differently?"
 This is the amount of benefit you can "insure" by applying a solid change management approach (and the amount of the benefit you are leaving uninsured by not investing in change management).

 The final benefit perspective, probability of meeting objectives, is tied to the growing body of data which shows that more effective change management results in a higher likelihood of delivering intended results.
-Projects with effective change management are five to six times more successful than projects that did not address the people side of change effectively.